 You may place an archival copy of the item on reserve to protect the original from overuse.
 You must personally own the original.
 There are facilities for viewing and listening in the library.
 Headphones for each piece of equipment may be charged out at the circulation desk.

-The following materials may not be placed on reserve:
+The following materials may NOT be placed on reserve:

 - Reference books

-- Whole journals from the library’s collection
+- Entire print journals from the library’s collection

-- Workbooks/course packs that are not copyright compliant
+- Workbooks/course packs that are not copyright-compliant

 - Items on loan from another library, including Interlibrary Loan